 Same goes for the lens too.
 Wipe off any water droplets that may have formed and press with a dry towel in places where water is visible but wiping won’t dry the area.

 Do not detach the lens.
-Even in non-weather resistant lenses, the attachment provides some amount of protection and detaching the lens can let some amount of water to enter inside.
+Even in non-weather resistant lenses, the attachment of lens to camera body, provides some amount of protection and detaching the lens can let some amount of water to enter inside.
 Once you are totally convinced that the camera and the lens is dry from the outside, go ahead and unmount the lens.

 Keep the camera in a desiccator or a dry box for at least a week.
-(Dry Cabinet) Open all the doors of the camera (the ones for battery, memory card, usb, hdmi etc…) and keep the lens detached, before placing the camera in the dry environment.
+(Dry Cabinet) Open all the doors of the camera (the ones for battery, memory card, usb, hdmi etc…) and remove the lens, before placing the camera in the dry environment.
+Do use the body cap and the rear lens cap for protection from dust.

 Remove any filters along with the front and rear lens caps from the lens that got wet.
 Turn the zoom and the focusing ring around so that the lens is extended to its maximum length and then place it in the dry box.
 If the extended lens does not fit, then leave it at the maximum length which fits in the box.